scope-lab-vu/Beta-VAE-OOD-Detector/hyperparameter-tuning/README.md

 # Latent Space Encoding for B-VAE Hyperparameter Selection

-Scripts here are used to select hyperparameters, number of latent units (n) and B. Three hyperparameter tuning algorithms that are compared in our work.
+Scripts here are used to select hyperparameters, the number of latent units (n), and Beta.
+We compared three hyperparameter tuning algorithms in this work, they are.

 (1) Bayesian Optimization, (2) Random Search, and (3) Grid Search